YuHanjiang/IFTTT-backend/README.md

 ## Installation

-1. Download the IFTTT backend service repo from https://github.com/YuHanjiang/IFTTT-backend.git
+1. Download the IFTTT backend service from IFTTT website
 2. Put the repository in a desired directory
 3. Installing required packages by running
    > python3 -m pip install -r requirements.txt